ong-ck/ITpt/README.md

 ### Description

-<div style="text-align: justify">ITPT is a fitness tracking website that targets fitness enthusiasts.
+<p style="text-align: justify">ITPT is a fitness tracking website that targets fitness enthusiasts.
 To prepare NSman and NSFs for their yearly IPPT, ITPT offers users a personalised training experience where they are able to customise their training plan to fit their fitness level and training tempo.
-It also features an in-built IPPT score calculator for them to calculate their scores to track their progress.</div>
+It also features an in-built IPPT score calculator for them to calculate their scores to track their progress.</p>

 ### Motivation